drnsmith/drnsmith.github.io/content/projects/Project10/Project10.md

 #### Summary
 Data augmentation offers a compelling alternative to colour normalisation, simplifying workflows and improving model performance.
 By introducing variability in training data, DA enhances robustness, making it an excellent choice for scalable medical imaging pipelines.

-# PART 3.
+# Part 3.
 Building and Fine-Tuning DenseNet201 for Cancer Detection

-Deep learning has revolutionised medical imaging, enabling precise and reliable detection of diseases like cancer. **DenseNet201**, a state-of-the-art convolutional neural network (CNN), is particularly suited for histopathology image classification due to its dense connectivity and efficient feature reuse.
-This part provides a step-by-step guide to building and fine-tuning a DenseNet201 model for classifying histopathology images into benign and malignant categories.
+DL has revolutionised medical imaging, enabling precise and reliable detection of diseases like cancer. **DenseNet201**, a state-of-the-art CNN, is particularly suited for histopathology image classification due to its dense connectivity and efficient feature reuse.
+This part provides a step-by-step guide to building and fine-tuning a `DenseNet201` model for classifying histopathology images into benign and malignant categories.

 ### DenseNet201 Architecture
 `DenseNet201` is a CNN that uses "dense connectivity," where each layer receives input from all preceding layers.
 This unique design: